GSA-TTS/identity-handbook/_articles/deploying-sp-to-prod.md

 1. Ensure that the IAA is signed and includes the application explicitly in the Description of Service or Statement of Work.

-2. Ensure that the **Integration IAA or MOU Confirmed** is checked on the lefthand column of ZenDesk, along with **Integration Details Confirmed**.
+2. Ensure that the **Integration IAA or MOU Confirmed** is checked on the left-hand column of ZenDesk, along with **Integration Details Confirmed**.

 3. Ensure that the production configuration has been provided by the partner (e.g. valid Dashboard URL in the ZenDesk ticket) and includes the following:
   * If the app does not have a logo, then the partner will need to upload one before it can be deployed.
 You can find the [logo guidelines here](https://developers.login.gov/design-guidelines/#agency-logo-guidelines).